squid-cache/squid-cache.github.io/Features/Authentication.rst

 == Can I use more than one user-database? ==

-Generally speaking, no. The only exception is the Basic authentication scheme, where you can cook a proxy script which relays the requests to different authenticators and applies an 'OR' type of logic.
+Generally speaking the answer is no, at least not from within Squid.
+Unix's PAM authentication method is quite flexible and can authenticate in an either/or/both fashion from more than one authentication source.
+The web server Basic authentication scheme provides another approach, where you can cook a proxy script which relays the requests to different authenticators and applies an 'OR' type of logic.
 For all other auth-schemes this cannot be done; this is not a limitation in squid, but it's a feature of the authentication protocols themselves: allowing multiple user-databases would open the door for replay attacks to the protocols.

 == References ==